AUSSDA/proxy/README.md

 Dataverse exports its file metadata through [OAI exports](https://guides.dataverse.org/en/latest/admin/harvestserver.html).
 The proxy checks if elements (e.g. `nation`) and their attributes (e.g. `@abbr`) are present, and if they are not it adds default entries

 The proxy's configuration happens through `assets/defaults.json` and defined through [xpaths](https://de.wikipedia.org/wiki/XPath)).
 By default the proxy is setup to ensure the existence `mandatory` profile elements and attributes are present. **You have to populate the default file with paths and default values**.
 These values will be visible at the Data Catalogue.
+The proxy also **puts the DOI links of the file in the correct element** so that they are visible in the datacatalogue.

 Be aware that setting specific metadata on a dataset is not possible.
 If there are multiple datasets missing the _abstract_ element, the proxy will set the same default value for all.
 You cannot define abstract `A` for one datafile and abstract `B` for another datafile, they will have the same abstract.